Ulmas Mirsaidov: Scientific and political activities

-Only a person can be considered as a real leader who is able to properly select scientific brainpower and further to direct their activity in required direction.
-Academician U.M.Mirsaidov skillfully selects scientific brainpowers.
-This is certified by number of followers who are successfully working in different research institutions and also abroad.

-He pays specific attention to scientific publications.
-Professor U.M.Mirsaidov was editor-in-chief “Reports of the AS RT” from 1995 till February 2005.
+Mirsaidov was editor-in-chief “Reports of the AS RT” from 1995 till February 2005.
+Mirsaidov is the founder and leader of a research school on hydrogen energetics.

-Generally speaking, science is integral part of culture and it must serve for enrichment of society’s spiritual life, moral health of a nation.
-In this respect, the course of U.M.Mirsaidov's life is striking example.

-Academician U.M.Mirsaidov is a man of high responsibility and duty in front of science and society.
-His circle of interests is very wide.
-He cares about role and place of science and education in society's life, ecology problems, etc.

-The ability of U.M.Mirsaidov to unite a very together team is the reason not only for his immense prestige but his personal charm of always being simply and friendly man.

-U.M.Mirsaidov is the founder and leader of research school on hydrogen energetics.
-This school has the high priority.
 Many large-scale all-USSR events on hydrides chemistry was conducted in Dushanbe (all-USSR conferences 1987, 1991 yy. several others).

-Starting from 1991, professor U.M.Mirsaidov is the chair of dissertation council on defending of doctoral and PhD (kandidat nauk) dissertations under Institute of Chemistry AS RT.
-The council has a high priority in High Attestation Committee of Russian Federation.
-Up to now more than 40 doctoral and more than 300 PhD (kandidat nauk) dissertations in the field of inorganic, organic and physical chemistry are defended in the Council in the area of chemical and technical sciences.

-Currently, owing to U.M.Mirsaidov the most required directions as complex reprocessing of mineral raw materials and residues as well as radioecology are developing.
+Starting from 1991, Mirsaidov was the chair of dissertation council on defending of doctoral and PhD (Candidate of Sciences) dissertations at Institute of Chemistry AS RT.
+The council has a high priority in the High Attestation Committee of Russian Federation.
+Up to now more than 40 doctoral and more than 300 PhD (Candidate of Sciences) dissertations in the field of inorganic, organic and physical chemistry are defended in the Council in the area of chemical and technical sciences.
+Due to Mirsaidov the most required directions as complex reprocessing of mineral raw materials and residues as well as radioecology are developing.